szawaski/Zerra/README.md

     var serviceSettings = Zerra.CQRS.Settings.CQRSSettings.Get();

+    var serviceCreatorInternal = new TcpInternalServiceCreator();

+    //Enable one of the following service options
+    //----------------------------------------------------------

-    //Option1A: Enable this for Tcp for backend only services var serviceCreator = new TcpInternalServiceCreator();
+    //Option1A: Enable this for Tcp for backend only services var serviceCreator = serviceCreatorInternal;

     //Option1B: Enable this for Http which can be access directly from a front end
     //var authorizor = new DemoCookieApiAuthorizer();
     //var serviceCreator = new TcpApiServiceCreator(authorizor, null);

     //Option1C: Enable this using RabbitMQ for event streaming commands/events
+    //var serviceCreator = new RabbitServiceCreator(serviceSettings.MessageHost, serviceCreatorInternal);

+    //Option1D: Enable this using Kafka for event streaming commands/events
-    //var serviceCreator = new RabbitServiceCreator(serviceSettings.MessageHost);
+    //var serviceCreator = new KafkaServiceCreator(serviceSettings.MessageHost, serviceCreatorInternal);

+    //Enable one of the following routing options
+    //----------------------------------------------------------

-    //Option2A: Enable this for direct service communication, no relay/loadbalancer Bus.StartServices(settingsName, serviceSettings, serviceCreator, null);
+    //Option2A: Enable this for direct service communication, no custom relay/loadbalancer (can still use container balancers)
+    Bus.StartServices(settingsName, serviceSettings, serviceCreator, null);

     //Option2B: Enable this to use the relay/loadbalancer
     //var relayRegister = new RelayRegister(serviceSettings.RelayUrl, serviceSettings.RelayKey);
     //Bus.StartServices(settingsName, serviceSettings, serviceCreator, relayRegister);

     //If no other serivce holds the application open such as ASPNET then used this to wait termination Bus.WaitUntilExit();